jamesots/irc_client/README.md

 irc_client
 ==========

-This is a basic IRC Client library for Dart.
+This is a basic and incomplete IRC Client library for Dart.

+See example.dart for a simple IRC bot which can fetch a tweet and display it.